Home General country informationPhilippines – General info

 2000

-In February, the volcano “Mayon” breaks out after 7 years of rest again.
+In February, the volcano “Mayon” erupts again after 7 years of dormancy.

 January 20, 2001

-Swearing in of Vice-President Gloria Macapagal-Arroyo as President of the Philippines following the impeachment of President Estrada.
+Vice President Gloria Macapagal-Arroyo is sworn in as President of the Philippines following the impeachment of President Estrada.

 June 30, 2004

-After a 7-week count Gloria Macapagal-Arroyo is again sworn in as president.
-In her first speech, she calls for unity and reconciliation.
+After 7 weeks of counting, Gloria Macapagal-Arroyo is sworn in again as president.
+In her first speech, she appeals for unity and reconciliation.

-By default, there is only one side dish in the Philippines: Rice – in the morning, at noon and in the evening.
-Filipino food is often served only lukewarm in the simple restaurants.
-Unlike many other Asian countries, Filipino cuisine is generally not seasoned spicy.
+By default, there is only one side dish in the Philippines: rice – morning, noon and evening.
+Filipino food is often served lukewarm, especially in the simple restaurants.
+In contrast to many other Asian countries, Philippine cuisine is generally not spicy.

-An exception are the dishes of the region Bicol, or in the style of Bicol.
-All prices below are per portion without side dishes.
-As of May 2004, a portion of rice costs 5 pesos (8 cents) in the Eatery and 20 pesos (32 cents) in the restaurant.
+An exception are the dishes of the Bicol region, or in the style of Bicol.
+All prices below are per serving without side dishes.
+As of May 2004.
+A portion of rice costs 5 pesos (8 cents) in the eatery, 20 pesos (32 cents) in the restaurant.

 Fish, mussels, snails, crabs

-There is almost everywhere a wide range of fresh and saltwater fish, mussels and snails, shrimp and crabs.
-Lobsters and lobsters you get, except directly on the coast, only rarely.
-Unfortunately, outside of Manila, only a small part of this offer can be found in the restaurants.
+There is a wide range of freshwater and saltwater fish, mussels and snails, shrimp and crabs on the markets almost everywhere.
+Lobsters and lobsters are rare, except directly on the coast.
+Unfortunately, outside of Manila, you can only find a small part of this offer in the restaurants.

-Inexpensive are the carp-like Tilapia, as well as the Bangus, both common and bred freshwater fish.
-Frequently also offered are catfish (Hito), a kind of catfish, which survive for a long time outside of the water, and can even move over meadows and finally the Dalag (mudfish).
-Popular and more expensive sea fish such as lapu-lapu, fresh tuna, and blue marlin, the swordfish you get almost only in the better restaurants or on the coast.
-The same goes for shrimp, snails, clams and crabs.
+The carp-like tilapia and the bangus, both common and farmed freshwater fish, are inexpensive.
+Catfish (Hito), a type of catfish that can survive out of the water for a long time, and can even move across meadows, are also often offered, and finally the Dalag (mudfish).
+Popular and somewhat more expensive sea fish such as the Lapu-Lapu, fresh tuna, as well as Blue Marlin, the swordfish, are almost only available in the better restaurants or on the coast.
+The same applies to shrimp, snails, mussels and crabs.

-Fish are offered grilled, fried and cooked, crabs and shrimps are usually still served in the shell.
-Sinigang na isda is sour-cooked fish with tamarind or tomatoes in broth and vegetables.
-Paksiv (pronounced “Packsiu”) cooked fish with onions, ginger and vinegar.
+Fish is offered grilled, fried and boiled, crabs and shrimps are usually served in their shells.
+Sinigang na isda is sour boiled fish with tamarinds or tomatoes in broth and vegetables.
+Paksiw (pronounced: “Packsiu”) boiled fish with onions, ginger and vinegar.

 Rellino Bangus